mkazantsev/bindupd/README.md

 ## A few words about history

-BindUpd is a project I've made in a summer of 2009 using a lot of OOP in PHP5.
+BindUpd is a project I have been developing a long time ago, in a summer of 2009 using a lot of OOP in PHP5.

 ## Software dependencies